Devaughn Vele: Denver Broncos

 Vele was drafted in the seventh round with the 235th overall pick by the Denver Broncos in the 2024 NFL draft.
 In his NFL debut, he had eight receptions for 39 yards in a 26–20 loss to the Seattle Seahawks in Week 1.

 Vele caught his first career touchdown in Week 10 against the Kansas City Chiefs.
 He finished his rookie season with 41 receptions for 475 yards and three touchdowns.

 New Orleans Saints

-On August 20, 2025, the Broncos traded Vele to the New Orleans Saints in exchange for a 2026 fourth-round pick and a 2027 seventh-round pick.
+On August 20, 2025, the Broncos traded Vele to the New Orleans Saints in exchange for a 2026 fourth-round pick (No. 108: Jonah Coleman) and a 2027 seventh-round pick.
 In Week 2 against the San Francisco 49ers, Vele caught his first touchdown as a Saint on a three-yard reception from Spencer Rattler.
+In Week 13 against the Miami Dolphins, Vele recovered a Charlie Smyth onside kick in the fourth quarter of the game; however, New Orleans went on to lose, 21–17.
+In 13 appearances (seven starts) for the Saints, he recorded 25 receptions for 293 yards and two touchdowns.
+On December 19, Vele was placed on season-ending injured reserve due to a shoulder injury suffered in Week 15 against the Carolina Panthers.